ctm/yld/src/running/past/duke_city_marathon_2022.md

 worst was nineteen seconds too late and my best was three seconds late.

 In 2017, I hadn't run anything since the Mt.
-Taylor 50k 6:three weeks and a day prior.
+Taylor 50k three weeks and a day prior.
 However, in 2018 I ran the White Mesa 50k the day before and in 2019 I ran the Sandia Crossing Marathon 7:24:30 the day before.
 It's not that I deliberately look for events to do the day before the Duke City Marathon, it's